Seagate/SystemsRedfishPy/DESIGN.md

 The redfishAPI.py module is the main function entry point.
 The client runs in a script mode or an interactive mode.
 Both handlers, script and interactive, rely on redfishConfig and redfishCommand.
-Configuration data is stored in the JSON file redfishAPI.cfg.
+Configuration data is stored in the JSON file redfishAPI.cfg or a user defined configuration file.

 All modules rely heavily on a Trace facility and a common UrlAccess class.

 The bulk of this client is implemented using commands, all of which are defined in the 'commands' sub-folder.
 The **commands** folder must contain one or more sub-folders.
 Each subfolder represents commands for a different **brand** of products.
 The !brand configuration setting determines which subfolder of commands is used.
+There is also a **common** folder of commands.
+If a command does not exist in the **brand** folder, it is executed from the **common** folder.
+If it doesn't exist in the **brand** or **common** folders, an error message is printed.

 This feature supports commands for multiple product brands.
 To create a new set of commands, for a new product, create a new comamnds/brand folder.
 Then copy all files from the example folder into the new folder.
 This provides help by default and a single example command.
 You can then copy other commands from the **systems** folder, or create commands from scratch using the other command files as examples.
-To use the new set of commands, execute **!brand <newbrand>** and run help and all your new commands.
+To use the new set of commands, execute **!brand <newbrand>** and run help to view all your new commands.

 ## Main Module